 .

-version may be too old for ffmpeg
+version is too old for ffmpeg

 /etc/mkinitcpio.conf